TACC/Core-CMS/README.md

     1. In `/taccsite_custom` submodule repo, commit changes (__not__ to `main` branch).
     2. In this parent repo, add `/taccsite_custom` change.
     3. In this parent repo, commit changes (__not__ to `main` branch).

-    _For more detailed steps, see [How to Change Submodule Branch Commit](https://github.com/TACC/Core-CMS/wiki/How-to-Change-Submodule-Branch-Commit)._

 <sub>To learn more, see [Static Files](#static-files).</sub>